RetroAchievements/docs/docs/developer-docs/devquests.md

 1. Must **put measured and/or triggered where it makes sense**.
 Do so on all appropriate achievements in the set.
 Achievements with unnecessary use will not be counted.
 If you hit 50 and there is more in a set to update, you must update the rest of the set.
 2. You can do achievements in your **own sets** at half credit.
 Put both achievements on the same line, with a / between them. **Link** each achievement ID to the achievement's page.
 3. You **must** _leave comments_ on set page for what you changed for log purposes
-4. May not overlap with the required repair plan for DevQuest 2 or with any completion requirements for DQ13.
-5. **TEST all changes**.
+4. **TEST all changes**.
 Ensure triggers appear when they should, and do not appear when they should not.
 Ensure the achievement can still trigger when expected.
-6. **Subscribe to tickets** on the updated sets so you can catch any `Trigger` or `Measured` related tickets.
+5. **Subscribe to tickets** on the updated sets so you can catch any `Trigger` or `Measured` related tickets.

 ### 006 [The Unwanted](https://retroachievements.org/game/15907)